pacellif/YnS---KK-Analysis/README.md

 ### Requirements

-In order to be able to run the scripts it is necessary to have installed ROOT, with the PyROOT module and Python v3.
+In order to be able to run the scripts it is necessary to install `ROOT` with the `PyROOT` module and Python v3, with `Pandas` and `matplotlib` libraries.

 It is possible to download the repository from terminal with the command
 ```